mlii0117/COV-CTR/README.md

 ![ov](https://github.com/Draven-Lee/COVCTR/blob/master/imgs/ov.jpg)

-{An overview of our ASGK approach.
+An overview of our ASGK approach.
 The ASGK model consists of a medical graph encoder and a natural language decoder.
 The medical graph encoder encodes input features into the corresponding medical tag graph, while the natural language decoder transfers high-level information to sentences or reports.
 The external signals guide the pretraining procedure, while the internal signals guide the model to bridge linguistic and visual information.
 T and MCS represent threshold and max connection select operation respectively.

 ![results](https://github.com/Draven-Lee/COVCTR/blob/master/imgs/results.jpg)